LirazBistritz-USDA/California-Spotted-Owl-Suitable-Habitat/README.md

 # California-Spotted-Owl-Suitable-Habitat
-This is the code used to create the California Spotted Owl (CSO) suitable habitat layer in the Regional Resource kits (https://rrk.sdsc.edu/index.html)
+This is the code used to create the California Spotted Owl (CSO) suitable habitat layer in the Regional Resource Kits (https://rrk.sdsc.edu/index.html)